languagess/.github/profile/README.md

 # Languages

 Welcome to the **Languages** organization!
-This repository serves as a comprehensive collection of resources, projects, and exercises for learning various programming languages.
+This repository serves as a comprehensive collection of resources, projects, and exercises for learning various programming languages and frameworks.

 ## 📚 Languages Covered